-Goals of Internship
+Goals of Student Teaching

-The major goals of internship are to provide the intern with opportunities to:
+The goals of student teaching are to provide the teacher candidates with opportunities to:

 - 1. Establish and maintain harmonious and productive relationships within the professional environment; - 2.
 Develop teaching talent with respect to the interactive components of artistic and technical pedagogy; - 3.
 Reflect collaboratively upon the origins, purposes, and consequences of his/her actions as well as the constraints and encouragements embedded in teaching and learning situations; - 4.
-Demonstrate proficient engagement in the roles associated with effective educators, and - 5.
+Demonstrate effective engagement in the roles associated with effective educators, and, - 5.
 Internalize the theory-practice-research interaction model.